newsapps/jobs/senior-news-applications-developer_20161117.md

 - We are the nerve-center of the newsroom’s data analysis using SQL (Postgres), Jupyter notebooks, R
 - Knowledge in DevOps is a big plus.
 Familiarity with shell scripting and *nix sysadmin tasks would be great.
 We use Amazon Web Services (AWS) so we’d prefer some familiarity with that platform.

+We want our newsroom to look more like the city that we serve.
+If you’re a person from a group that’s underrepresented in engineering or journalism, we really want to see your application!

 For more information:
 =